Fair Resource Allocation with Source-Side Throttling and FCFS Destination-Side Servicing

 Abstract

-Performance isolation is essential but challenging in multi-tenant cloud storage systems.
-In private clouds such as vSAN, multiple virtual disks may be striped over the same physical device, causing congestions especially when some workloads experience bursts.
+Performance isolation remains challenging in multi-tenant cloud storage.
+In private clouds like VMware vSAN, virtual disks striped over shared devices cause congestion, especially during bursts.

-We propose a source-side hierarchical IOPS allocation design, scheduling per-VM I/Os using the hypervisor’s throttling mechanism, while preserving the common FCFS servicing assumption at the physical devices.
-A unified linear programming formula is triggered in a feedback loop to solve for the optimal IOPS rate for each virtual disk, maximizing system throughput under QoS constraints and physical device capacities.
+Our design schedules per-VM I/Os using hypervisor throttling, preserving FCFS servicing at devices.
+A unified linear programming formula runs in a feedback loop to solve optimal IOPS rates per virtual disk, maximizing throughput under QoS and device capacity constraints.

 Available at GitHub.